mgwalker/mudz.me/main_dishes/Arancini.md

 Heat the oven to 375° F. Roll the rice balls in the remaining bread crumbs, and place back on the baking sheet.
 Bake until golden brown, 30-45 minutes.

+NOTE: Shaping takes the longest.
+So, so long.